fauu/Kamite/README.md

     PYTHONPATH=$PYTHONPATH:$PROJECT_PATH poetry run python "$1"
     ```

-1. Launch Kamite with the config key `ocr.engine` set to `mangaocr` to verify
+Remember to launch Kamite with the config key `ocr.engine` set to `mangaocr`.

 ***